Advance genetic research.

-To increase the chance that meaningful scientific discoveries are made, 23andMe may share anonymous, individual-level data (which may include your whole genome sequence) with qualified research partners or upload these data to a national database approved by the National Institutes of Health (NIH), such as NIH's Database of Genotypes and Phenotypes (dbGaP).
+To increase the chance that meaningful scientific discoveries are made, 23andMe may share de-identified, individual-level data (which may include your whole genome sequence) with qualified research partners or upload these data to a national database approved by the National Institutes of Health (NIH), such as NIH's Database of Genotypes and Phenotypes (dbGaP).
 The data will be de-identified, which means you cannot be easily identified by others with whom we partner in the future (researchers, scientists, etc.).

 The shared data will be stripped of identifying components (name, email, address, user ID and password).
 If 23andMe shares your genetic or self-reported data with a qualified research partner or database, this action cannot be undone and your data will not be returned to 23andMe.
 Please refer to our Privacy Statement to learn more about our practices.

 23andMe may share de-identified, individual-level data with qualified research partners or upload these data to a genetic database.
 This means you cannot be easily identified by others whom we may partner with in the future (researchers, scientists, etc.).

 We built all of our systems with the privacy and security of our research participants at the center and we have a number of safeguards in place to ensure confidentiality.
 All data in the research computing environment are disconnected from your contact or registration information and are coded with a unique research ID.